Installing a clear pergola roof was the best decision ever. It has turned our side yard is a three season patio that we can enjoy in any weather.

-So we measure the start and end of every 26″ panel and cut each one individually.
+So we measured the start and end of every 26″ panel and cut each one individually.
 It ended up being that each panel was 1/4″ longer at the back end than the front end.
 We put the slightly diagonal cut line against the crooked house and left the factory cut line at the overhang.

 To cut the panels, we clamped a level to create our cut line and used a circular saw to run right down the edge of it.
 It was super quick to measure and cut each one.
 The sound of the saw hitting each corrugation is a little scary at first, but it cuts so clean that there is no need to worry.

 Each screw hole needs to be predrilled with a 1/4″ drill bit first to allow for expansion and contraction due to change in temperatures.
 Without this there might be cracking and that is not desirable!
 So we used both sets of hands to make quick work of it.